hashicorp/terraform-provider-aws/website/docs/r/pipes_pipe.html.markdown

 You can find out more about EventBridge Pipes Targets in the [User Guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes-event-target.html).

 * `batch_target` - (Optional) The parameters for using an AWS Batch job as a target.
 Detailed below.
-* `cloudwatch_logs` - (Optional) The parameters for using an CloudWatch Logs log stream as a target.
+* `cloudwatch_logs_parameters` - (Optional) The parameters for using an CloudWatch Logs log stream as a target.
 Detailed below.
 * `ecs_task` - (Optional) The parameters for using an Amazon ECS task as a target.
 Detailed below.
 * `eventbridge_event_bus_parameters` - (Optional) The parameters for using an EventBridge event bus as a target.
 Detailed below.
 * `http_parameters` - (Optional) These are custom parameter to be used when the target is an API Gateway REST APIs or EventBridge ApiDestinations.
 Detailed below.